Jayadharma Malla

-Jayadharma Malla (जयधर्म मल्ल) was the son of Jayasthiti Malla and the twelfth Malla king of Nepal.
+Jayadharma Malla (𑐖𑐫𑐢𑐬𑑂𑐩 𑐩𑐮𑑂𑐮) was the son of Jayasthiti Malla and the twelfth Malla king of Nepal.

 Reign

 His reign co-existed with that of his brothers Jayajyotir Malla, and Jayakiti Malla in Bhadgaon, while Jayadharma Malla was the sole king of Patan and Kathmandu.
 He was succeeded by his brother Jayajyotir Malla as the sole ruler of Kathmandu valley after his death in 1408.